soyuz43/soyuz43/README.md

 - Documentation as epistemic hygiene
 - System integrity over surface aesthetics

+Proficient in Python, Bash, and SQL, I build automation tools and recursive symbolic systems with a focus on clarity and integrity.

 If you're looking for someone who can formalize the weird stuff **and** ship shell-native tools:
 I'm already doing it.